rule

 Text 22

-Such a one is dead even being alive who lives his life with much cruelty; when the body is finished will all human beings condemn him and will he with his bodily concept of life [see also 7.5: 30 and 5.5: 5 and B.G.
-16: 18-21] no doubt enter the deepest darkness [andhatama, see also 3.20: 18 and 5.26: 9].'
+That person is dead even being alive who lives his life with much cruelty; when the body is finished will all human beings condemn him and will he with his bodily concept of life [see also 7.5: 30 and 5.5: 5 and B.G.
+16: 18-21] no doubt enter the deepest darkness [Andhatama, see also 3.20: 18 and 5.26: 9].'
 (Vedabase)

 Text 23

-Thus contemplating the ghastly idea of murder, refrained he, keeping himself under control, from following that course.
-Persisting in enmity he awaited the moment the Lord would be born.
+Thus contemplating the ghastly idea of killing [the mother], he refrained from it and kept himself under control.
+Persisting in enmity he awaited the moment that the Lord would take birth.

 Thus contemplating the ghastly idea of murder, refrained he, keeping himself under control, from following that course.
 Persisting in enmity he awaited the moment the Lord would be born.
 (Vedabase)